mskf3000/Tutorials-and-Cheat-Sheets/Dig.md

 ***

 *Dig (c) by Jack Szwergold; written on September 15, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*